What is Surface Conduit Wiring? (Ultimate Guide 2024)

 Fittings and Connectors:

-Ledes Components of Surface Conduit Wiring - Fittings and Connectors:
+Ledes Components of Surface Conduit Wiring Fittings and Connectors

 Fittings and connectors are crucial components that facilitate the connection and routing of conduits.
 They include elbows, couplings, connectors, junction boxes, and conduit straps etc. Fittings ensure secure connections between conduits and provide flexibility in changing directions, joining multiple conduits, or transitioning between different sizes or types of conduits.